 Art lessons within the classroom give children the opportunity to develop their skills in drawing, painting, collage, printing, textiles and 3D construction.
 Many links are made to other subjects, particularly English, History and Geography.

-Teachers use the schemes, Hamilton Trust and Suffolk to guide their art teaching.
+Teachers use the Access Art scheme to guide their art teaching.

 Click here to view examples of lockdown art and also to see collaborative art pieces created by the children after lockdown in March 2021.